Dynamic sparse graphs with overlapping communities

-More on the CRM construction and the properties of exchangeability are given in~\cite{Caron2017graph}.
+$^1$Department of Mathematics and Statistics, University of Cyprus \\ $^2$Department of Mathematics, Imperial College London\\ $^3$Department of Methods and Models for Economics, Territory and Finance,\\ Sapienza University of Rome\\ $^4$Department of Statistics, London School of Economics and Political Science \\ $^5$Department of Computer Science, University of Cyprus \ More on the CRM construction and the properties of exchangeability are given in~\cite{Caron2017graph}.
 Then, a directed graph $N$ is generated from a Poisson process $N\mid W\sim\text{Poisson}\left(W \times W\right).$ The properties of the L\'evy measure $\rho$ will define the sparsity/density of the graph and other asymptotic properties of the graph.
 Therefore, its choice will be pivotal to the graph construction, as we will prove in section \ref{subsec:asymptotics}.
 If $\int_0^\infty \rho(dw) =\infty$, there are an infinite number of jumps in any finite interval and the CRM is said to have infinite activity.
 Otherwise, the number of jumps is finite almost surely and the CRM has finite activity.